-With respect to the overall efficacy of the board of directors, the results of this survey in 2021 showed that the board is regarded to be generally effective.
+With respect to the efficacy of the board of directors, the results of this survey in 2022 showed that the board is regarded to be generally effective.
 Nevertheless, improvements are underway on the following points identified as issues based on survey results:

-· Composition of the board of directors: Ensuring diversity (promoting women directors, promoting directors with management experience)
+Composition of the board of directors: Ensuring diversity (promoting women directors, promoting directors with management experience)

-In March 2021, in response to this issue, we appointed a woman (Keiko Otsuki) and a candidate with management experience (Atsushi Kawashima) as new external directors.
-New external director Keiko Otsuki possesses strong insights into securities and finance.
-New external director Atsushi Kawashima brings a wealth of experience and knowledge in corporate management.
-We believe their appointments enhanced the diversity of the board of directors.
+In response to this issue, we appointed as new external directors the following individuals: in March 2021, a woman (Keiko Otsuki) and a candidate with management experience (Atsushi Kawashima); in March 2023, a candidate with management experience (Hiroaki Hattori).
+Keiko Otsuki possesses strong insights into securities and finance.
+External directors Atsushi Kawashima and Hiroaki Hattori bring a wealth of experience with and knowledge of corporate management.
+We believe their appointments enhance the diversity of the board of directors.